THE MAN FROM THE DARK

 'Then… are you sure about this?
 There won't be any coming back after I have finished.
-I must tell you that not anyone was able to maintain their reason after it.
+I must tell you that not anyone was able to maintain their sanity after it.
 You know what that means… to be turned into a perfect deadly machine yet unable to feel anything, your only satisfaction comes from the war, from the death of the others.
 Possibly you could turn into a first rank assassin or even worse into a shadow.
-You should be aware of the fate of the shadows, aren't you?'.
+You are aware of the fate of the shadows, aren't you?'

 'I'm not desperate and I don't have a soul either, I just need it to stop interfering with my duties.
 That' s all.
-I'll consider it as a second exam, in order to gain more power and become a stronger elite I must take it.
+I'll consider it as a second exam, in order to gain more power and become a stronger Elite I must take it.
 If I fail then I'll welcome the consequence: death'.

 'If you are so firmly decided then let's make it.
-I need time to prepare, I will see you in three days.
+I need time to prepare.
+I will see you in three days.
 Be ready for Tuesday morning at midday'.

+'You are welcome,' he darkly replied.
 With that she started retiring but he stopped her, 'Should you reconsider, let me know and don't come.
 But if you do really come then bring with you that knife of yours, you know what I mean'.

 Her heart jolted at his words, but she seemed not to accuse it.
 'Yes,' she whispered.